Succession to the Spanish throne: Succession uncertainties

-Section 1 of Article 57 of the 1978 Constitution of Spain provides that The Crown of Spain is hereditary to the "sucesores" of His Majesty Don Juan Carlos I de Borbón.
+Section 1 of Article 57 of the 1978 Constitution of Spain provides that the Crown of Spain is hereditary to the "sucesores" of His Majesty Don Juan Carlos I de Borbón.
 To date, no clarification has been made whether this provision includes anyone beyond the direct descendants of King Juan Carlos.
 Successors may not be presumed to be synonymous with descendants.
 Section 3 of Article 57 further states that should all the lines designated by law become extinct, the Cortes Generales shall provide for succession to the Crown in the manner most suitable for the interests of Spain.

 Infanta Pilar, Duchess of Badajoz and Infanta Margarita, Duchess of Soria, sisters of King Juan Carlos, respectively renounced their rights to the succession upon marriage but before the adoption of the Constitution.
 Similarly, the rights of earlier generations are clouded by renunciations and unapproved marriages which may or may not exclude them from succession.

 Section 5 of Article 57 provides that abdications and renunciations and any doubt in fact or in law that may arise in relation to the succession of the Crown shall be settled by an organic act.
-Unless and until one clarifies the rights of the extended Family of the King, it is unknown who or if anyone follows Infanta Cristina's descendants in the line of succession.
+Unless and until one clarifies the rights of the extended royal family, it is unknown who or if anyone follows Infanta Cristina's descendants in the line of succession.